NVIDIA/cloud-native-docs/kubernetes/anthos-guide.rst

 ***************************

 Anthos can be deployed in different configurations.
-Depending on your deployment, choose one of the sections below to get started with NVIDIA GPUs in Google Cloud Anthos:
+Depending on your deployment, choose one of the sections below to get started with NVIDIA GPUs in Google Cloud's Anthos:

 #. :ref:`Anthos with NVIDIA DGX Systems and GPU-accelerated servers<anthos-dgx-bm>`
 #. :ref:`Anthos with VMware vSphere and NVIDIA GPU accelerated servers<anthos-virt>`